saintybalboa/serverless-demo/README.md

 Deploy the [AWS API Gateway Demo](https://github.com/saintybalboa/aws-api-gateway-demo) to a custom domain in AWS.

+> **Important:** Certificates for an AWS API Gateway must be created in the us-east region in order to be applied to a CloudFront distribution.

 Create certificate:
 ```bash
 DOMAIN=api-dev.msswebdevelopment.com HOSTED_ZONE_ID=XXXX CERT_REGION=us-east-1 make create-cert